-STATEMENT OF DEFICIENCIES AND PLAN OF CORRECTION (X1) PROVIDER/SUPPLIER/CLIA IDENTIFICATION NUMBER: 259 255 E CONSTRUCTION (X3) DA TE SURVEY MPLETED 335425 B. WING C 04/26/2018 NAME OF PROVIDER OR SUPPLIER ALBANY COUNTY NURSING HOME 78 TREET ADDRESS, CITY, STATE, ZIP CODE 80 ALBANY SHAKER ROAD LBANY, NY 12211 1 04 12012018 (X4) ID PREFIX TAG (EACH DEFICIENCY TEMENT OF DEFICIENCIES MUST BE PRECEDED BY FULL SC IDENTIFYING INFORMATION) ID PREFI TAG PROVIDER'S PLAN OF CORRECTIO (EACH CORRECTIVE ACTION SHOULE CROSS-REFERENCED TO THE APPROP DEFICIENCY) BE (X5) COMPLETION DATE she can't stay in the stated that she has their pain pills.
-After stat, she came to the daughter was in the not let RN #1 in the desk when RN #1 and During an interview stated when the respiratory distress she meant that he has RN #1 stated she the respirations were 22 to get an apical pulse the heart) but was used used the resider away.
-RN #1 beliew condition was urgent urgency was express when asked if she go for monitoring the respirations was express when asked if she go for monitoring the respiration.
-The LPN state and the resident worse."
-RN #1 was increased the O2 to realized the resident "Not until making contents." to do everybody's meds and to do everybody's meds and to do everybody's meds and to the Supervisor was paged to unit.
+STATEMENT OF DEFICIENCIES AND PLAN OF CORRECTION (X1 (X1) PROVIDER/SUPPLIER/CLIA IDENTIFICATION NUMBER: 59 35 E CONSTRUCTION (X3) DA TE SURVEY MPLETED 335425 335425 B. WING C 04/26/201 PROVIDER OR SUPPLIER COUNTY NURSING I HOME 78 TREET ADDRESS, CITY, STATE, ZIP CODE 80 ALBANY SHAKER ROAD LBANY, NY 12211 1 04.
+12012018 (X4) ID PREFIX TAG (EACH DEFICIENCY TEMENT OF DEFICIENCIES MUST BE PRECEDED BY FULL SC IDENTIFYING INFORMATION) ID PREF TAG PROVIDER'S PLAN OF CORRECTIO (EACH CORRECTIVE ACTION SHOULD CROSS-REFERENCED TO THE APPROP DEFICIENCY) BE (X5) COMPLETION DATE she can't stay in the stated that she has their pain pills.
+After stat, she came to the daughter was in the not let RN #1 in the desk when RN #1 and During an interview stated when the respiratory distress' she meant that he has the respirations were 22 to get an apical pulse the heart) but was used as a pical pulse the heart) but was used as a pical pulse the heart) but was used as a pical pulse the heart) but was used as a pical pulse the heart of the pical pulse to do everybody's meds and to do everybody's meds and to the Supervisor was paged to unit.
 The resident's resident's room and would room.
 LPN #1 was at the rrived on the unit. on 4/12/18 at 3:40 pm, RN #1 ident was having "slight per her assessment note, and a cough and congestion. ought the resident's 1-28 breaths/min.
 RN #1 tried to (placing a stethoscope on mable to get an accurate one at was fighting/pushing her to de the resident's change in the total to the MD.
 RN #1 stated ave any specific instructions to the MD.
 RN #1 stated ave any specific instructions to the MD.
 RN #1 knew gon in there.
-She gave him 1 did not believe there was a cull code or change in should have "gotten a hold of at page the RN went to the to be should have that LPN #1 had 5 liters.
-When asked if she was a full code, she stated, pies of the paperwork for F6 384 1 stated the resider recliner").
-She decide nt was restless ("fidgety in the ed to put him to bed and when she took his shirt off, she noticed that he
+She gave him 1 did not believe there was a cull code or change in should have "gotten a hold of the page the RN went to the to the most aware that LPN #1 had 5 liters.
+When asked if she was a full code, she stated, pies of the paperwork for F6 584 #1 stated the resider nt was restless ("fidgety in the ed to put him to bed and when she took his shirt off, she noticed that he